AlterNT/AI-Agent-Competition-Platform/README.md

 ## Server
 All command under this section are executed under the `/server` directory.
-First change to the client directory and install dependencies:
+First change to the server directory and install dependencies:
 ```bash
 cd server
 npm i